thevirtuoso1973/case-converter/README.md

 # case-converter
-Convert the case of names in your source code.
+Convert the case of names/identifiers in your source code.

 # Supported Cases